sa6mwa/prokope/README.md

 way of conducting a retrospective, albeit a shorter version, called the *After Action Review*.

+The original *auftragstaktik* was an early form of far-reaching delegated decision-making where disciplined initiates are not only encouraged, but expected, even if they fail as in-action is considered far worse than failure.
+It focuses on quick decision-making at *the front* by the people who experience the situation first-hand.
+Trust and giving up control is key, as is the courage to take initiative by and componentence of the trustee.

 The input "mission" can be a new project, a single task or a sprint, the method is the same, but with less effort and less planning time for tasks and more time-consuming for sprints, quartely planning, etc